janbogar/janbogar.github.io/how-to-follow.md

 #### Following me on Facebook is like having your bank in a casino.

-It's designed to swindle you, track you, make you addicted, simply to use you.
+It's designed to swindle you, track you and make you addicted.

 If you still want to, my profile is [facebook.com/jan.bogar](https://facebook.com/jan.bogar), but I have some alternatives for you.